meatnordrink/notebook/ads/ads.md

       * Oct 24 - One fern left in old campaign doing great; increased budget $2 to $3.
 Continue to increase slowly. **check**
       * Oct 24 - Created new ad group with explicit cost.
 If it doesn't bomb, a/b (actual split test) with a different headline. **check**
           * Old group catching up now, as costs increase for new creative; shifted some of the budget back (Oct 29).
+             * Nothing really spending except new creative.
+Shut them down.
+Keep an eye on the girl-pic creative; spending a lot with no results in last 7 days, but best last 30.
+(Nov 19)

 * *Onboard-End:*